HenrikVarmer/HenrikVarmer.github.io/_posts/2023-08-31-Making_The_Move.md

 Our platform spend is down 50 %.

 ### How we got there
 Once we’d settled on an architecture we really believed in, it was time to make the final migration.
-We divided the migration process in a few steps:
+We divided the migration process in a few key steps:

 *	Spin up core elements of the platform (build the integrations)
 *	Migrate raw sources (stage with ADF and dump in blob/snowflake)